top of page

 Algebra 2

-Tuesdays, 9:30 am - 12:00 pm, plus 1-hour online session
+TBD, plus 1-hour online session

 Students will use the Saxon Algebra 2, curriculum to learn about: traditional second-year algebra topics; geometric functions like angles, perimeters and proportional segments; negative exponents; quadratic equations; logarithms and advanced factoring.
 In a typical day, the 2 hours of class time will encompass instruction of four lessons and application of principles through sample problems worked on the board.
 In addition to the in-person class, a second hour will be scheduled online for further instruction and homework help.
 Math-related current events may be assigned with students presenting their findings to the class.
 When appropriate, examples of algebra in action from science and engineering will be shared.
 Each week students will be assigned problems sets from the lessons.
 Quizzes and tests will be given periodically.
 Placement test required.
-Instructor: TBA
+Instructor: Rani Walter

 Advanced Math, Part 1

-Tuesdays, 9:30 am - 12:00 pm, plus 1-hour online session
+TBD, plus 1-hour online session

 Students will begin a journey into precalculus using Saxon Advanced Mathematics.
 This curriculum integrates topics from algebra, geometry, trigonometry, discrete mathematics, and word problem analysis among other topics.
 The depth and breadth of material make it necessary to teach this course over two academic years.
 By the end of Part 2, students will have completed geometry, trigonometry, and precalculus.
 In addition, PSAT and SAT math will be introduced and practiced.
 Class time encompasses instruction of lessons and application of principles through sample problems.
 In addition to the in-person class, a second hour will be scheduled online for further instruction and homework help.
 Each week students are assigned problems sets from the book.
 Periodically, closed-book quizzes will be completed at home.
 Text: Saxon Advanced Mathematics, 2rd Edition (revised).
 Prerequisite: Saxon Algebra 2 or placement test.
 Instructor: Rani Walter